Travel insurance for Fiji

 Fiji is regarded as a safe and welcoming holiday destination where pickpocketing and petty theft aren’t great concerns.
 However, there have been incidents of scammers and thieves targeting tourists in the cities of Nadi and Suva.

-We understand how frustrating an incident like theft can be on your otherwise perfect tropical holiday, which is why our TravelCare policy covers you for lost, stolen, or damaged personal items resulting from an unexpected event.
+We understand how frustrating an incident like theft can be on your otherwise perfect tropical holiday, which is why our International Comprehensive policy covers you for lost, stolen, or damaged personal items resulting from an unexpected event.

 How to avoid getting sick in Fiji

-Unfortunately, Fiji has a growing reputation as a high-risk destination for food poisoning.
+Unfortunately, Fiji has a growing reputation as a high-risk destination for food poisoning as a result of a few unlucky travellers becoming seriously ill.
 While most of the resorts offer high quality, fresh and safe food to guests, it only takes one raw prawn to send you running for the bathroom.

 If you’re eating from the resort buffet, you should use your best judgement to avoid contaminated food.
 To avoid food poisoning from the buffet, remember to: